openid/eKYC-IDA/openid-ida-verified-claims.md

 * `vouch`: Verification based on an attestation given by an approved or recognized natural person declaring they believe that the Claim(s) presented by the End-User are, to the best of their knowledge, genuine and true.
 * `electronic_signature`: Verification based on the use of an electronic signature that can be uniquely linked to the End-User and is capable of identifying the signatory, e.g. an eIDAS Advanced Electronic Signature (AES) or Qualified Electronic Signature (QES).

+`attachments`: OPTIONAL.
+Array of JSON objects representing attachments like photocopies of documents or certificates.
+Structure of members of the `attachments` array is described in [@!Attachments].

 Depending on the evidence type additional elements are defined, as described in the following.

-#### Evidence Type document
+#### Evidence Type `document`

 The following elements are contained in an evidence sub-element where type is `document`.